 One notable change is the big drop in the number of students who received an offer to LaGuardia High School.
 This year 736 were given an offer as compared to 1016 in 2019.

 Here are our tips for what to do next.

 It’s hard when you don’t get your top choice, but that doesn’t mean the school you got into isn’t good.
 Take a fresh look.
-If it has an open house for admitted students, attend, or ask the school if you can visit one morning for a couple of hours.
+Sometimes learning a bit more about the school will calm your concerns.